Ares-Developers/Ares-docs/new/alternatetheaterart.rst

 .. note:: This only works for SHP-based units.
 Voxels do not use this system and cannot have theater-specific art (you'd have to use
   \ :tag:`Prerequisite.RequiredTheaters` to achieve that).

-.. index:: Art; AlternateTheaterArt for InfantryTypes supports all theaters.

 .. versionadded:: 0.2